smthy1/user-management/README.md

 # 🌎 User Management

 A user management API built with Express and PostgreSQL, fully package with Docker.
-The goal with this project is learn to develop in MVC patterns.
+My goal with this project is learn to develop in MVC patterns.

 ## 📦 Features